What Waxing Your Hair Off Does To Your Body, According To Science

 “About a month after I got a particularly bloody, painful Brazilian wax from an upscale salon in Manhattan, I noticed little bumps on my bikini line/vulva area," wrote Rubin.
 "Two of them were in a little cluster, and a few others were more sparse.
 They basically looked like [...] shiny bumps with a dimple in the middles and a waxy white core.”

-If you've ever noticed pimple-like spots on your vagina after a wax session, it looks like molluscum contagiosum might just be the culprit.
+If you've ever noticed pimple-like spots in the area after a wax session, it looks like molluscum contagiosum might just be the culprit.

 7. Your Pores Will Open & Your Skin Will Need Some TLC